Hydraulic Hot Press Machine

 A hydraulic hot press is a machine that contributes to the manufacture of aircraft components from titanium or stainless steel alloys.
 Crystal forging presses support the nuclear and medical equipment industries.
 We manufacture superplastic forming presses for hot forming of nickel-based alloys, specialty alloys, and superplastic forming of titanium.
-Hot presses are available for forging and extruding crystals.
-Hot Presses feature an integral furnace to apply forming pressure at up to 1800o F.
+Hydraulic hot press machines are available for forging and extruding crystals.
+Hot Presses feature an integral furnace to apply forming pressure at up to 1800°F.

 The Savage Hydraulic Hot Press Machine features a powered refractory heat shield or furnace walls that enclose the heated platens on all four sides and microprocessor temperature controls.
 Suitable for Diffusion Bonding applications.
 Shuttle beds available.
 Bed sizes and daylight openings are to your specifications.